daniel-for-make/daniel-for-make/README.md

 - 👋 Hi, I’m @daniel-for-make
-- 👀 I’m interested in ethcial hacking, network and food
+- 👀 I’m interested in ethcial hacking, network, programming and food
-- 🌱 I’m currently learning for the CCNA exam
 - 📫 How to reach me:
   Discord - JRdt#2335